lawrencegripper/azbrowse/docs/design/README.md

 ### `commandPanel`

-This view is the overlayed command panel (inspired by the CTRL+P panel in VSCode) which allows for more complex interactions with the UI.
+This view is the overlaid command panel (inspired by the CTRL+P panel in VSCode) which allows for more complex interactions with the UI.

 For example, typing `/` opens the panel and then the user can type text and the `listView` will filter to only